DOCUMENT TAGS DEPP Innovation Labs

 10 April 2019

+This paper looks at issues of ethics in humanitarian iunnovation in relation to the Mahali Lab in Amman, Jordan.
 This reflection piece by Kristin Bergtora Sandvik is the third in a three-part series that explore ethics questions faced by community-centred innovation labs.
 It is based on her experience as an ethics advisor to DEPP Innovation Labs, a two-year programme that manages labs in four disaster-prone countries.
-This piece is focused specifically on the Jordan lab (Mahali).

 This paper is based on participation in a learning workshop facilitated by the Mahali lab in Amman (Jordan) in October 2018.
 It is based on Kristin's field notes but also on 2017 and 2018 interim reports from the Mahali lab, pictures were taken during the work11`shop to capture written output, and DEPP Labs project documents.